-The basics of what keep me motivated and moving forward are deceptively simple and easy to relate in just six main points of focus.
+The basics of what keep me motivated are deceptively simple and easy to relate as six main points of focus.

 1. Increase self-reliance

-To that end, I aim to make sure that I’m always on the path to greater self-reliance, and as a result, self-confidence, so that other people and things in my life can be happy additions — rather than desperately sought-after saviors — to my lifestyle.
+To that end, I try to make sure I’m always on the path to greater self-reliance, and as a result, self-confidence, so that other people and things in my life can be happy additions, rather than desperately sought-after saviors, to my lifestyle.